 Apply for offtake

-Frontier’s goal is to get carbon removal on its best possible trajectory, and the bulk of our spend will go toward offtakes, larger multiyear agreements with companies preparing to scale their technologies.
+Frontier's goal is to get carbon removal on its best possible trajectory.
+In support of this goal, the bulk of Frontier's spend goes toward offtakes - larger, multi-year agreements with companies preparing to scale their technologies.

 You can find examples of past offtake purchases here.